thekhan314/thekhan314.github.io/_posts/2019-11-16-jupyter_on_your_phone_or_anywhere_really.markdown

 `sudo nano [path to config file]`

-Now go ahead and find following four lines in the file, changing them to match what Im showing here, and uncommenting them so they take effect(i.e. delet the hash(#) marks before the start of the line).
+Now go ahead and find following four lines in the file, changing them to match what Im showing here, and uncommenting them so they take effect(i.e. delete the hash(#) marks before the start of the line).
 In nano, you can go to a line by searching for it using CTRL + W (or whatever the mac equivalent is).

 ```
 c.NotebookApp.open_browser = False